Chart Color Schemes

 North Rothbury is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In North Rothbury, as per the latest Census, 96.5% of dwellings were houses with the remaining 3.5% being semi-detached, apartments, or other types.
-This is compared to Non-Metro NSW's 90.9% houses and 9.0% other dwellings.
-The home ownership rate in North Rothbury was 15.9%, with mortgages at 47.9% and rentals at 36.3%.
+North Rothbury's dwelling structure, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 90.9% houses and 9.0% other dwellings.
+Home ownership in North Rothbury stood at 15.9%, with mortgaged dwellings at 47.9% and rented ones at 36.3%.
 The median monthly mortgage repayment was $2,000, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in North Rothbury was $450, compared to Non-Metro NSW's $340.
-Nationally, North Rothbury's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially higher at $450 compared to the national figure of $375.
+The median weekly rent in North Rothbury was recorded at $450, compared to Non-Metro NSW's $340.
+Nationally, North Rothbury's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing